warunatrivet/uwazi_test/Build-the-information-architecture.md

 When you add a multi-select property to a template, you will see a field titled _Thesauri_ in which you can select a _Dictionary_ or an entity that you have already created.
 See the section on [managing your dictionaries](https://github.com/huridocs/uwazi/wiki/Create-dictionaries) for more information on how to create these dictionaries.

 ## Create and manage your thesauri
-Check [here the instructions](https://github.com/huridocs/uwazi/wiki/Create-thesauri) to create, view and manage your thesauri
+Check [here the instructions](https://github.com/huridocs/uwazi/wiki/Create-thesauri) to create, view and manage your thesauri.

 ## Name your connections
 A connection is something that links two pieces of information in your collection.
 It could link a paragraph to a document, or a word to an entity.
 All you need to do is name these connections here, then create the connections within your collection.